letsencrypt/cp-cps/CP-CPS.md

 Anyone may make revocation requests, at any time, via the Certificate Revocation interface of the ACME Protocol defined in RFC 8555 section 7.6.
 See section 4.9.12 for additional information.

 Requests for revocation may also be made by emailing [cert-prob-reports@letsencrypt.org](mailto:cert-prob-reports@letsencrypt.org).
 ISRG maintains a continuous (24x7) ability to accept and respond to revocation requests and Certificate Problem Reports.
-ISRG will respond to such requests within 24 hours, though an investigation into the legitimacy of the request may take longer.
+ISRG responds to such requests within 24 hours, though an investigation into the legitimacy of the request may take longer.

-An investigation into whether revocation or other appropriate action is warranted will be based on at least the following criteria:
+An investigation into whether revocation or other appropriate action is warranted is based on at least the following criteria:

 1. The nature of the alleged problem;
 2. The number of Certificate Problem Reports received about a particular Certificate or Subscriber;